divriots/dockit-core/mdjs-layout/doc/index.md

 ### Content theme

 Content is part of the Light DOM and can be styled directly.
-The `styles` imported from `@divriots/dockit-core/mdjs-layout` include `normalize` styles, styles for the content typography (including light/dark modes), Prism theme for the code highlighting, code block styles (including live demo wrappers based on MDJS stories), and some other styles for various things.
+The `styles` imported from `@divriots/dockit-core/mdjs-layout` include styles for the content typography (including light/dark modes), Prism theme for the code highlighting, code block styles (including live demo wrappers based on MDJS stories), and some other styles for various things.
 As such `styles` is quite opinionated, but it is mostly composed of other individual libraries which you can import separately and adjust to your own needs.
 We recommened checking the content of `styles` to learn more about the default setup.